Why Design Without Brand Strategy Is a Business Risk

 We can, but we don’t.
 At Olya Black Studio, we believe that brand strategy goes hand in hand with business strategy.
 Neither of these should be based on aesthetics or personal taste.
 Strategy isn’t about what looks pretty to the founder, what’s trendy, or what feels comfortable.

-Your brand is a business tool.
+Your brand is a business tool and asset.
 It should tell people:

 • Who you are